lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 The advanced vampire (merged or not) will contest other copies of the same vampire (advanced or not) in play, as usual.

+Ⓡ Any blood counters (or other cards, if the vampire had been `Banished`, for example) on the uncontrolled card being merged are burned.
+They do not transfer to the vampire in play.
+Only the crypt card is moved to the vampire in play.

 ### 1.6.
 Overview of Library Cards